Metagenomic testing for your patients.

 - Refer to your lab director to ensure your institution has an established account.
 See Set Up Account.

-Please send CSF in a sterile tube:
+Please send CSF or plasma in a sterile tube:

 - Minimum volume 1 mL (preferred 2 mL)